dev-anasmohammed/CoreXPermission/README.md

 ## Predefined Permission Categories

 Category is a group of permissions under one topic used to streamline the process of requesting multiple permissions simultaneously.
-Also each one of these categories has their strings english and arabic changed according to the topic.
+Each category has corresponding English and Arabic strings based on the topic.

 | #  | Category     | SubCategory          | Permissions                                                                                                                                    |
 |----|--------------|----------------------|------------------------------------------------------------------------------------------------------------------------------------------------|